LFMTP/lfmtp-page/workshops/2024/index.md

 - Abstract submission deadline: April 29 EXTENDED to May  6
 - Paper submission deadline:    May    6 EXTENDED to May 13
 - Notification to authors:      June   3
-- Final version due:            June  13
+- Final version due:            June  13 EXTENDED to June 30
 - Workshop:                     July   8